Yuksom: Biodiversity festival

-As sequel to the above efforts by the local community, a biodiversity festival was held at Yuksom, for one day, the first of its kind to be held in Sikkim (the second festival was held at Chungthong) by KCC, and the Forest Department of Government of Sikkim.
+As a sequel to the above efforts by the local community, a biodiversity festival was held at Yuksom for one day, the first of its kind to be held in Sikkim, by KCC and the Forest Department of Government of Sikkim.
 The objective of the festival was to create awareness among the people of the villages to conserve cultural and natural heritage.
 This festival was attended by 200 villagers and also some foreign tourists.
-In the festival the focus was on pictorial exhibitions of the natural biodiversity setting and cultural heritage of the Rathong Chuu valley, the steps taken to preserve and conserve the biosphere, interest of ecotourism in the valley along the trek route Yuksom Dzongri through the Khangchendzonga National Park, diverse exhibits relating to medicine, paper making, horticulture, Khecheopalri Lake pollution and actions for its preservation, effects of deforestation and need to preserve forest wealth, measures for hill slope stability, energy efficient methods for cooking using local produce, garbage reduction, replacement and reuse, composting with biodegradable wastes, promoting traditional handicrafts and handlooms (carpets, sheep wool blankets, etc.).
-Puppet shows, music and local dance programmes also formed part of the festival.
+The focus of the festival was on pictorial exhibitions of the natural biodiversity setting and cultural heritage of the Rathong Chuu valley, the steps taken to preserve and conserve the biosphere, interest of ecotourism in the valley along the trek route Yuksom Dzongri through the Khangchendzonga National Park, diverse exhibits relating to medicine, and Khecheopalri Lake pollution and actions for its preservation, effects of deforestation and need to preserve forest wealth.

-Monasteries

-The Tibetan Buddhist monastery, Dubdi Monastery, is located in the area and also the smaller Mallu Monastery.
-Established in 1701, Dubdi Monastery professes to be the oldest monastery in Sikkim and is located at the top of a hill about an hour's walk from Yuksom.
+A Tibetan Buddhist monastery, Dubdi Monastery, is located in the area and with the smaller Mallu Monastery.
+Established in 1701,the Dubdi Monastery is the oldest monastery in Sikkim and is located at the top of a hill about an hour's walk from Yuksom.
 It was also known as the Hermit's Cell after its reclusive founder Lhatsun Namkha Jigme.